pckhoi/datamatch/doc/deduplication.rst

 All other concepts such as the index and similarity functions apply equally.
 :meth:`get_sample_pairs <datamatch.matchers.ThresholdMatcher.get_sample_pairs>`
 should still be used to review how pairs within certain thresholds look like.
-But in general the desired result are clusters instead of pairs because unlike when matching two different datasets, there can be more than two rows that are identified as the same entity.
-Methods that returns clusters are:
+But in general, the desired result is clusters instead of pairs because unlike when matching two different datasets, there can be more than two rows that are identified as the same entity.
+Methods that return clusters are:

 - :meth:`get_clusters_within_threshold <datamatch.matchers.ThresholdMatcher.get_clusters_within_threshold>`:
   returns matching clusters as a multi-index frame.
 It has the following index
   levels:

   * **cluster_idx**: cluster number.
-  * **pair_idx**: pair number within cluster.
+  * **pair_idx**: pair number within the cluster.
 All rows within a cluster are paired up, each pair are then ordered by descending similarity score.
   * **sim_score**: the similarity score.
-  * **row_key**: the row index from input dataset.
+  * **row_key**: the row index from the input dataset.

 .. ipython::

     In [0]: matcher.get_clusters_within_threshold(0.7).head(30)

 - :meth:`save_clusters_to_excel <datamatch.matchers.ThresholdMatcher.save_clusters_to_excel>`:
-  saves matching clusters to an Excel file for reviewing.
+  saves matching clusters to an Excel file for review.
 Output is similar to :meth:`get_clusters_within_threshold <datamatch.matchers.ThresholdMatcher.get_clusters_within_threshold>`.
 - :meth:`get_index_clusters_within_thresholds <datamatch.matchers.ThresholdMatcher.get_index_clusters_within_thresholds>`:
   returns matching clusters as a list.
-Each cluster represented by a frozenset of row indices.
+Each cluster is represented by a frozenset of row indices.
 You'll want to use this instead of :meth:`get_index_pairs_within_thresholds <datamatch.matchers.ThresholdMatcher.get_index_pairs_within_thresholds>`.